Star and crescent: Use in the Ottoman Empire

 The ultimate source of the emblem is unclear.
 It is mostly derived from the star-and-crescent symbol used by the city of Constantinople in antiquity, possibly by association with the crescent design (without the star) used in Turkish flags since before 1453.

 With the Tanzimat reforms in the 19th century, flags were redesigned in the style of the European armies of the day.
 The flag of the Ottoman Navy was made red, as red was to be the flag of secular institutions and green of religious ones.
 As the reforms abolished all the various flags (standards) of the Ottoman pashaliks, beyliks and emirates, a single new Ottoman national flag was designed to replace them.
 The result was the red flag with the white crescent moon and star, which is the precursor to the modern flag of Turkey.
 A plain red flag was introduced as the civil ensign for all Ottoman subjects.

 The white crescent with an eight-pointed star on a red field is depicted as the flag of a "Turkish Man of War" in Colton's Delineation of Flags of All Nations (1862).
 Steenbergen's Vlaggen van alle Natiën of the same year shows a six-pointed star.
 A plate in Webster's Unabridged of 1882 shows the flag with an eight-pointed star labelled "Turkey, Man of war".
 The five-pointed star seems to have been present alongside these variants from at least 1857.

-In addition to Ottoman imperial insignias, symbols appears on the flag of Bosnia Eyalet (1580–1867) and Bosnia Vilayet (1867–1908), as well as the flag of 1831 Bosnian revolt, while the symbols appeared on some representations of medieval Bosnian coat of arms too.
+In addition to Ottoman imperial insignia, symbols appear on the flag of Bosnia Eyalet (1580–1867) and Bosnia Vilayet (1867–1908), as well as the flag of 1831 Bosnian revolt, while the symbols appeared on some representations of medieval Bosnian coat of arms too.

 In the late 19th century, "Star and Crescent" came to be used as a metaphor for Ottoman rule in British literature.
 The increasingly ubiquitous fashion of using the star and crescent symbol in the ornamentation of Ottoman mosques and minarets led to a gradual association of the symbol with Islam in general in western Orientalism.
 The "Red Crescent" emblem was used by volunteers of the International Committee of the Red Cross (ICRC) as early as 1877 during the Russo-Turkish War; it was officially adopted in 1929.

 After the foundation of the Republic of Turkey in 1923, the new Turkish state maintained the last flag of the Ottoman Empire.
 Proportional standardisations were introduced in the Turkish Flag Law (Türk Bayrağı Kanunu) of May 29, 1936.

 Besides the most prominent example of Turkey (see Flag of Turkey), a number of other Ottoman successor states adopted the design during the 20th century, including the Emirate of Cyrenaica and the Kingdom of Libya, Algeria, Tunisia, and the proposed Arab Islamic Republic.